 Paper is everywhere – in our homes, our craft rooms, our classrooms, our offices, our restaurants…

 Before we dive into the wonderful world of paper, be sure to sign up below to get the password to the resource library.
-One of the many freebies available in the library is a Paper Sizes Printable Cheat Sheet waiting for you to download it…
+One of the many freebies available in the library is a Paper Sizes Printable Cheat Sheet waiting for you to download it – just click on the picture below to get it…

 Paper sizes are set by standards